ms1d/cudaTest/README.md

 ## About

-A C++20 path tracer server as a personal project.
+A web-first concurrent BVH-accelerated C++20 path tracer supporting both CPU and GPU compute
-See also `ms1d/path-tracer` and `ms1d/path-tracer-api`.

 ## Plan